 Stainless steel is a low cost alternative to traditional metals.
 It is naturally hypoallergenic and will not rust or tarnish.
 Stainless Steel will not break or bend under normal usage and is stronger than any other alloy.

 Tungsten is a heavy and dense metal.
-It is a dark-grey gun-metal colour and is very scratch resistant.
+It is a dark grey gun-metal colour and is very scratch resistant.
 There is little to no maintenance required for tungsten jewellery.
 If you are looking for that heavy-feel and durability, tungsten would be your choice.
 Note that tungsten rings are not sizable due to their hardness, so it’s important to select the correct ring size for your finger.

-Cobalt has a similar look to platinum, with great strength and is light weight.
+Cobalt has a similar look to platinum, with great strength and it is light weight.
 Because of its temperature stability, cobalt alloys are often used in engine turbines and surgical implants.

 Ceramic jewellery is not made from the same type of ceramic you would see in home goods.
 The ceramic used in jewellery is actually a hi-tech ceramic and is quite durable.
 Ceramic is easy to wear everyday because of its lightweight nature.
 It is also a hypoallergenic metal.
 Note that ceramic rings are not sizable either due to their hardness, so it’s important to select the correct ring size for your finger.